wang-chen/lgl-action-recognition/README.md

 # Lifelong Graph Learning

-   This repo is for the application in paper "[Lifelong Graph Learning](https://arxiv.org/pdf/2009.00647.pdf)".
+   This repo is for the application in paper "[Lifelong Graph Learning](https://arxiv.org/pdf/2009.00647.pdf)", CVPR, 2022.

    **Temporal and distributed pattern recognition** using the Wearable Action Recognition Dataset (WARD).